shipwright-io/build/README.md

 * [Kaniko](samples/buildstrategy/buildstrategy_kaniko_cr.yaml);

-Users have the option to define their own `BuildStrategy`s and make them available for consumption by `Build`s.
+Users have the option to define their own `BuildStrategies` and make them available for consumption by `Build`s.

 ## Strategies